 At best, worship leaders talk because they want to shepherd people.
 That’s a good desire.
 And we in the conservative evangelical world have rightly placed high value on words in the task of shepherding.
 That’s why we value expositional preaching.
 Expositional preaching is wonderful.
-Expositional worship leading is, well, less so.
+Expositional worship leading?
+Not so much.

 Worship leaders can accomplish most of what they’re trying to do by choosing good songs and leading them well.
 If you do that, I dare say the need to interject significantly declines.